n3m1sys/n3m1sys/README.md

 ### My college projects

-Note: All of this projects are documented in spanish
+Note: All of these projects are documented in spanish

 - https://github.com/n3m1-sys/IC3-PEC-Sep20-UNEDII-Public : 2 VHDL exercises